How to Bid on Consulting Projects and Win

 consultant planning

-The formal Request for Proposal (RFP) process can be filled with tedious details that can feel overwhelming.
+• The formal Request for Proposal (RFP) process can be filled with tedious details that can seem overwhelming.

 If you run your own independent business, you likely know that writing proposals and bidding on projects is an integral part of your job.
 However, the formal Request for Proposal (RFP) process can be filled with tedious details that can feel overwhelming.
-Due to the complexity of this process, it’s important to understand how to best assess and bid on project opportunities.
+Due to its complexity, it’s important to understand how to best assess and bid on project opportunities.

 Follow these four steps to make the best first impression and increase your chances of landing a new project.